milehighcoder/note-taker/README.md

 ## Description

-I modified starter code to create an application called Note Taker that can be used to write, save, and delete notes.
-This application uses an Express.js backend and saves and retrieve note data from a JSON file.
+I modified starter code to create an application called "Note Taker" that can be used to write, save, and delete notes.
+This application uses an Express.js backend and saves and retrieves note data from a JSON file.

 The application’s front end was provided.
-My job was to simply build the back end, connect it with the front end, and then deploy the entire application to Heroku.
+My job was to simply build the backend, connect it with the front end, and then deploy the entire application to Heroku.

 ## Table of Contents